WaDoMa/HomeEmergencyButton/README.md

 This project implements a resilient emergency alerting system designed for continuous operation on Raspberry Pi hardware.
 The system focuses on two key functions:

-1. **System Health Monitoring**: Continuous monitoring of SD card health, kernel warnings, and power/thermal events
+1. **System Health Monitoring**: Continuous monitoring of SD card health, kernel errors, and power/thermal events with persistent logs across reboots
 2. **Emergency Button Integration**: Detection and notification of IoT button press events (in development)

 ### Design Philosophy